Est. 2025 · A Game by Arcturus Digital Consulting

 COMPLETE — Concept Art Volumes I & II

-Interactive concept art covering home screen, gameplay, Truthnet interruption, Gazette front page, Mayor Grinwell character card, act escalation, results system, and KS3+ three-lane mechanics.
+Interactive concept art covering home screen, gameplay, Truthnet interruption, Gazette front page, Mayor Grinwell character card, act escalation, results system, and KS3+ mechanics.

-UPCOMING — Playtest, KS2 Cohort
+IN PROGRESS — Playtest, KS2 Cohort

 Initial testing with 8–10 year olds.
 Felix, 9, is Chief Testing Officer.
 He has access to other 9-year-olds.
 This is considered a significant asset.